Well hello beauties!

 So I know some people wanted to know the juicy details of the ring, so I’ll spill the beans.
 I’ve always said to Sam that I wanted something simple for my engagement ring, nothing too blingy or big and I preferred solitaires.
 I have slender and petite fingers so I wanted a ring to match.
 I also said I loved classic gold.
 Now don’t get me wrong, white gold can be breathtakingly beautiful but considering it can go quite dull and show some yellowness fairly quickly I wanted to avoid it.
 Plus, you have to get it re-plated with rhodium every few years to keep it looking white and polished, not only can this become expensive, this can actually decrease the quality of the gold after every plating treatment.
 I know I will always love gold too so I’m glad Sam got the memo!

 I think he did a fantastic job!
 Designed and manufactured through a custom process at an independent jeweller.
 It’s a brilliant cut 3/4 carat solitaire, two-toned ring with a solid 14K gold band and four platinum square claws.
 The diamond is F in colour, with a clarity of VS2.
 Overall, quite a good quality stone and the sparkle is incredible in the light!
 The ring is literally perfect for me, I’m obsessed.
+By the way, if you’re looking for a way to print photos from your social media accounts to preserve your special memories in hard copy, Printiki could be an option!
+It’s a super quick and easy online tool where you can select photos from multiple social media accounts, and you can also customise the way they are printed.
+The Medium square prints are featured in this post!

 Overall, my time in Bali was nothing short of memorable and I guess now it will always hold a special place in my heart.
 We were only away for a week, but we did so much and saw so many things and I have really learned to love the beauty of Bali despite some negative opinions I’ve heard on it.
 Of course, some of the poverty and unclean environments can put you off.
 One thing that did really disturb me was the number of abandoned dogs I saw, so sad!
 But, we have never been treated with such respect and consideration like we were by the Balinese and we can totally understand why it’s a popular travel destination!